github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository.md

 {% ifversion fpt or ghec or ghes > 3.4 %}
 ### Creating a branch for an issue
 You can create a branch to work on an issue directly from the issue page and get started right away.
-For more information, see "[Creating a branch to work on an issue](/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue)".
+For more information, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue)".
 {% endif %}

 ## Deleting a branch